When should we start to pay attention to “bearing fruits”?

 Perfection won’t then be striving toward the strongest, the most powerful, the highest etc. that life has to offer, for perfection according to the true God is a downward process bearing the marks of Humility, Love, Compassion, Mercy that lead to eternal life.

 It follows then that the greater in Mercy, is the one who is more united to God.
 The greater in patience, is the one more united to God.

 The greater in humility and understanding, and excusing his brothers and sisters is closer to God.

 The one who receives in his heart everybody, unconditionally, is the one who has been transformed into God.

-Perfection is not a competition to win the highest mountain climb.
-It is not either the most aesthetic movement in our acts.
-It is to have our heart full with the Love of God and love not with our own strength, but God’s.
+Finally, taken as a whole, it can be seen that perfection is not a competition to reach the top of the highest mountain first.
+Neither is it the most aesthetic movement in our acts – as St. Paul wanted (see above).
+It is to have our heart replete with the Love of God and to love not with our own strength, but with God’s.

 Perfection is letting God transform our heart into His Heart, so we can be and act like Him.
 To paraphrase St. John who says it so eloquently: The one who believes will have streams of Living Water (the Holy Spirit) coming out of his bosom….
 Streams of Mercy, of Love, of Compassion for his brothers and sisters.